dgroomes/java-columnar-query-engine/README.md

   *   DONE Start associations
   *   DONE two-way associations
   *   DONE Query over associations (I have a test case but the code is going to take a lot of work)
-  * Load the geography data into the appropriate in-memory format.
+  * DONE Load the geography data into the appropriate in-memory format.
-  * Create the bridge module (glue code)
 * [x] DONE Model the data in Apache Arrow's table abstractions.
 Use `Table` even knowing it is experimental.
 * [ ] Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query by something like "find states adjacent to states that have at least a ZIP code with a population of 1,000,000"